It Runs on Nonsensoleum

 Pinky: But, why the powdered creamer, Brain?

-And the gag doesn't stop there.
-When it went to trial, someone actually is able to explain how the microwave works.
-But he's at a complete loss on the creamer.
+- The gag doesn't stop there.
+When it went to trial, someone is able to explain how the microwave oven works, but he's at a complete loss on the creamer.

 Woman: How did you get here so fast?

 - And then there's the sheep-powered ray gun, for which the Secret Military Organization needs Sheep, despite the fact that the farm from which he escaped was a sheep farm with at least 50 more.
 We don't know why, but the ray gun only works with one sheep and only if he's alive.
 There is Lampshade Hanging whenever anyone suggests to just make a ray gun with a power source other than sheep, but the idea always gets rejected.

 - Lampshaded at least once in Family Guy:

 Stewie: How can you have a 13-year-old son when you yourself are only 7?

 - In The Tick vs. the Big Nothing, an alien ship has a device that enables it to travel at the speed of lint.
 Which is faster than light, because it's one of the first things you find in your pockets after you do your laundry.